 Logo

 Colors in combination with a logo define the look and feel of a brand.
-Brand books or brand guidelines both include the main colors and hues that are used by a brand for different purposes.
+Brand books or brand guidelines both include the main colours and hues that are used by a brand for different purposes.

 This guides people working for a brand in developing a consistent brand identity across different platforms.